XodiumSoftware/xCAD/README.md

 ## Getting Started

-Ready to kick off your coding journey with AutoFrameCAD?
+Ready to kick off your coding journey with Dardania?
 Let's set up your local environment in a few simple steps:

 1. **Install Prerequisites:**